isc-projects/isc-dnssec-guide/doc/signing.rst

 These files are stored in raw (binary) format for faster loading.
 To reveal the human-readable version, use ``named-compilezone`` as shown below.
-In the example below, we are running the command on the raw format zone ``example.com.db.signed`` to produce a text version of the zone ``example.com.text``:
+In the example below, we run the command on the raw format zone ``example.com.db.signed`` to produce a text version of the zone ``example.com.text``: